A fan’s guide – the club from early doors to today

 Created out of the war-time Dumfries & District Youth Welfare League in 1942, Annan Athletic joined the short-time Junior (ie non-league) version in peacetime.
 With the league disbanded and already one season in without competitive football, Annan went south, to the Carlisle & District League.

-Long disbanded, based in England, the league made sense for clubs such as Annan (and Gretna) as the standard was decent and distances doable.
+Based south of the border, the league made sense for clubs such as Annan (and Gretna) as the standard was decent and distances doable.
 Once established, Annan also moved grounds, from Mafeking Park to their current home of Galabank, in 1953.

 For 25 years, this somewhat incongruous situation remained in place until it was time for Annan to turn back towards their land of loch and heather.